gladiaio/sdk/packages/sdk-js/README.md

 On Node >= 22, Bun and browser, the native WebSocket client will be used.

 ## Usage

+To use the SDK, import `GladiaClient` and create a new instance of it.

+You have to give a valid `apiKey` to make requests.
+If the SDK is used in public code (on browser for example) and you don't want to give away your private api key, you can also change the default `apiUrl` to redirect calls to a proxy that will redirect to `https://api.gladia.io` and add the header `X-Gladia-Key`.

+You can also configure `apiKey`, `apiUrl` and `region` through their respective environment variables: `GLADIA_API_KEY`, `GLADIA_API_URL` and `GLADIA_REGION`.

 ### Node.js / Browser (ESM)